uerg/Docs.de-de/aspnetcore/fundamentals/dependency-injection.md

     services.AddSingleton<Service2>();
     services.AddSingleton<ISomeService>(sp => new SomeServiceImplementation());

-    // container did not create instance so it will NOT dispose it services.AddSingleton<Service3>(new Service3());
+    // container didn't create instance so it will NOT dispose it services.AddSingleton<Service3>(new Service3());
     services.AddSingleton(new Service3());
 }
 ```

 > [!NOTE]
-> In Version 1.0 der Container Dispose für aufgerufen *alle* `IDisposable` Objekte, einschließlich der er erstellt wurde.
+> In Version 1.0 der Container Dispose für aufgerufen *alle* `IDisposable` Objekte, einschließlich der nicht erstellen.

 ## <a name="replacing-the-default-services-container"></a>Ersetzen der Standardcontainer für Dienste